sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 - **Christmas**: Sales magnitude increases in the weeks leading up to Christmas.
 This peak is followed by a decline as the year transitions into the post-holiday period.

-We'll begin by constructing another Prophet model with an additive holiday componet for Thanksgiving.
+We'll construct the first Prophet model with an additive componet for Thanksgiving.

 ```r
 #  List out all Thanksgiving dates in the training data